CCPC Logo

 Visit Website

 National Fish and Wildlife Foundation (NFWF) The DWCF will award matching grants of $75,000 to $1,500,000 each to conserve, restore, and protect habitats on public and private land, across rural, urban, and Tribal areas, that contribute to the overall health of the Delaware River watershed — as well as benefit the quality of life and economic vitality of the communities in the Delaware River watershed.
 Approximately $14.4 million in grant funding is available.
-The application period is now closed.
-Since 2018, the Delaware Watershed Conservation Fund has awarded $40.4 million to 159 projects, leveraging $59.7 million in grantee matching funds for a total conservation impact of $100.1 million.
+This program typically opens once each year.

 Emergency Watershed Protection